AkiraJkr/Birth-by-Sleep-HD-ReMix/readme.md

 # Instructions

-<br>The instructions have been migrated to the links below, made with better clarity.
+<br>The instructions have been migrated to the link below for better clarity.

 <br>https://github.com/AkiraJkr/Birth-by-Sleep-HD-ReMix/wiki/Installation